 Below is common information the 529 plan may need:

 Only students can add or change meal plans, they can do so within myPugetSound beginning January 3rd for spring billing.
 The opportunity to select a different type of meal plan or to purchase an optional meal plan is available to students in myPugetSound until the tenth day of the semester.

 All students living in residence halls, Union Avenue housing, Foreign Languages House, and Langlow House are required to purchase a meal plan.
-These students will be charged for the Medium Plan.
-Once a student is billed, the opportunity to select a different type of meal plan or to purchase an optional meal plan is available to students on their Cascade Student Finances Menu page until the tenth day of the semester.
-It may take up to 24 hours for any changes or additions to show up in the "View Account Activity" section of Bill+Payment system.
+These students will be charged for the Medium Plan unless they change the plan via myPugetSound each semester.
+It will take 24 hours for any changes or additions to show up in the "View Account Activity" section of Bill+Payment system.
 See more information on meal plans.

 The Direct PLUS Loan is a credit-based loan which allows parents to borrow up to the cost of attendance, less any other financial aid already awarded.
 Parents may apply for a Direct PLUS Loan for any year that their student is enrolled at least half-time as an undergraduate student.
-See more information on PLUS Loans.

 Please visit the FAQs for answers to the most commonly asked questions about student finances.